mikewongtkd/pilseungfighter/README.md

 1. Actively attacking or defending
 2. Exciting, dynamic offensive techniques and smart and practical defensive techniques
+3. Precisely controlled techniques to the head when light head contact is allowed
-3. Powerful techniques that deliver trembling shock to the opponent's valid scoring areas
+4. Powerful techniques that deliver trembling shock to the opponent's valid scoring areas
-4. Good sportsmanship, clean technique, and self-control
+5. Good sportsmanship, clean technique, and self-control
-5. Clear mastery of combat sport, strategy, charisma, and athleticism
+6. Clear mastery of combat sport, strategy, charisma, and athleticism

 The degree to which the judges award presentation points for the above criteria is up to each judge to determine, but generally 0.1 to 0.3 points per second.